LiuYuancheng/Python_Web_Attestation_Tool/README.md

 # Python Web Attestation Tool
-**Program Design Purpose**: We want to create a automated tool to download the web contents from a URL and do screen shot of the web page, then fill all the data to the Phishperida program to  check several batch of web URLs (1~10K) and find the phishing website/URL among them.
+**Program Design Purpose**: We want to create a automated tool to check several batches of web URLs (ranging from 1 to 10,000) and identify phishing websites/URLs among them.
+The program will download the web contents from a given URL list, then capture the screenshots of the webpage, and feed all the data into the Phishperida program.
 The program workflow is depicted below:

 ![](doc/img/workflow.png)

-The project will use the [NUS-Phishperida project](https://github.com/lindsey98/Phishpedia) developed by Prof Yun Lin and Ruofan Liu to do the phishing website identification,  [Py_Web_Screenshot_Capture_Tool](https://github.com/LiuYuancheng/Py_Web_Screenshot_Capture_Tool) and [Py_Web_Contents_Download_Tool](https://github.com/LiuYuancheng/Py_Web_Contents_Download_Tool) to do the web contents automated archiving.
+The project will leverage the [NUS-Phishperida project](https://github.com/lindsey98/Phishpedia), developed by Prof. Yun Lin and Ruofan Liu, for phishing website identification.
+Additionally, it will utilize [Py_Web_Screenshot_Capture_Tool](https://github.com/LiuYuancheng/Py_Web_Screenshot_Capture_Tool) and [Py_Web_Contents_Download_Tool](https://github.com/LiuYuancheng/Py_Web_Contents_Download_Tool) for automated web content archiving.

 ```
 # Created:     2021/11/25